esfand/gediminasm.org/resources/posts/javascript-inheritance/content.md

 ## apply and call methods

-These are very important and hard to understand in javascript, if you come from different language.
+These are very important and may be hard to understand in javascript, if you come from different language.
 But it is very meaningful and useful to use in inheritance and in more advanced behavioral components.

 What it does, is invokes the given function in a context of something given.
 Etc. it can be object which can be used as a reference for some kind of calculations.
 But its hard to explain in words.